lshiffer/apm_agent/README.md

 -  ```/instrumentation/modules/HttpServerEmit.js```

 Overrides Node's Http emit property.
 Similar to how String.js uses a proxy to listen for the String object constructor, HttpServerEmit redefines the built-in ```http.Server.prototype.emit``` to capture each request that comes in.
-For each request a UUID is assigned, an ```Agent_Data``` object is created for that request, and a measurement is started (with time duration being tracked using Node's built-in Performance Timing API.
+For each request a UUID is assigned, an ```Agent_Data``` object is created for that request, and a measurement is started (with time duration being tracked using Node's built-in Performance Timing API).
 Additionally, a callback is created for the http response...
 Once the callback occurs, the measurements are stopped (to get the time duration) and the memory usage is captured.
 Both are stored in the ```Agent_Data``` object.

 -  ```/classes/Agent_Data.js```